 What is a Bill and Account Collector?

-Bill and account collectors, sometimes called collection agents, try to recover payment on overdue bills.
+A bill and account collector, sometimes called a collection agent, is someone who tries to recover payment on overdue bills.
 They negotiate repayment plans with debtors and help them find solutions to make paying their overdue bills easier.
-Many bill and account collectors work in a call center for a third-party collection agency rather than the original creditor.
-Most work full time, and some have flexible schedules.
-Collectors must usually have a high school diploma and experience in a call center.
-A few months of on-the-job training is common.
+Many bill and account collectors work in a call centre for a third-party collection agency rather than the original creditor.

 What does a Bill and Account Collector do?